cockroachlabs/cockroachdb-runbook-template/routine-maintenance/change-rebalance-rate.md

 ### Procedure Steps

-Increase the rebalancing rate to 256MB or better by setting two configuration options to the *same value*:
+Increase the rebalance and recovery rates to 256MB by setting two configuration options to the *same value*:

 ```
  set cluster setting kv.snapshot_rebalance.max_rate = '256 MB';